AntonKozmin/GnomeVersionChecker/README.md

-If a /home/$USER/bin/ folder doesn't exist and it's impossible for you to create any files into /usr/local/bin folder, then create a /home/$USER/bin/ folder and add it to $PATH variable of /home/$USER/.bashrc file.
+If a /home/$USER/bin/ folder doesn't exist and it's impossible for you to create any files into /usr/local/bin folder, then create a /home/$USER/bin/ folder and add it to $PATH variable of /home/$USER/.bashrc file:
 > PATH=/home/$USER/bin$PATH

-Using 'gnomever' with conky.
+**Using 'gnomever' with conky.**

 ![Conky Header](conky_header.png)

-Add this line to conky config file:
+Add this line to the "text" section of the conky config file:
 > ${color lime}Gnome: ${execi 1000 gnomever}

 'gnomever' has checked on Fedora 30 and Debian 9 x86_64 Linux.